CyuHat/tripad_python/README.md

 Steps:

-- [ ] Refactoring the old code
+- [x] Refactoring the old code
-  - [ ] Create a map of the functions
+  - [x] Create a map of the functions
-  - [ ] Group functions into specific modules
+  - [x] Group functions into specific modules
-  - [ ] Test the new modules on the new pages
+  - [x] Test the new modules on the new pages
-  - [ ] Bring the useful one to the new folder
+  - [x] Bring the useful one to the new folder
-- [ ] Create a scrapper specifically for "Palermo"
+- [ ] Create a scrapper
+  - [x] See if it is possible to create a general quering one
+    - [x] If yes, start the querying task
+    - [ ] Create a time estimator
-  - [ ] Create a new map for the functions
+  - [x] Create a new map for the functions
   - [ ] Start with
     - [ ] Trip advices
     - [ ] Hôtels